uxchar/arrow-project/README.md

 ### **Instruction to Run**

-Arrow webpage needs no special instructions tor run.
+Arrow webpage needs no special instructions to run.